Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 Sloped floor means any walkable area that has elevation, such as staircases.
 Sloped floor operates under different rules than other collision, and any character who can just get a high enough velocity can clip through it.
 Having Agility on your weapon makes sloped floor clipping more consistent, as Agility increases the effective velocity your character has during attacks.

-Besides clipping through sloped floor with high velocity attacks, in some circumstances it's possible to give yourself an instant "zip" using a [special move offset bug](#Special-move-offset-bug).
+Besides clipping through sloped floor with more conventional high velocity movement, in some circumstances it's possible to give yourself an instant "zip" using a [special move offset bug](#Special-move-offset-bug).
 Such a fast zip is also something that the game doesn't know how to respond to, allowing you to clip past sloped floor.

 Some characters are able to easily clip through sloped floor solo.
 For instance, Jia Xu has a moment of incredibly high-velocity movement during his C1.
 Taigong Wang also has an easy access to a fairly large instantaneous zip thanks to the aforementioned special move offset bug.
-If it seems relevant, see the [tier list](#Character-tier-lists) section to find out who is the best for sloped floor clipping solo.
+If it seems relevant, see the [tier list](#Character-tier-lists) section to find out who is the best for solo sloped floor clipping.
 However, nowadays this glitch has become nearly universally doable thanks to some new tactics like [sloped floor clipping with a mount](#Sloped-floor-clip-with-a-mount).
+The esoteric [soul splitting](#Soul-splitting) glitch also makes sloped floor clipping trivial, although it's not always very practical to activate.

 Usually clipping through sloped floor isn't very helpful.
 If there's nothing underneath, your character will be returned back to ground level as soon as they are neutral, preventing you from staying out of bounds.
 However, in certain levels you can find sloped floor with a second floor underneath, such as the small stairways in Anegawa.
 At places like this, sloped floor clipping could potentially offer an alternative route through the level.
 But still... as a glitch tactic, it only has some fairly niche uses.